 Cancellation of private passenger motor vehicle policies due to suspension or revocation of a license.
 Section 38.2-2212 D of the Code of Virginia sets forth the reasons that insurers may cancel such policies midterm.
 These reasons include cancelling when an insured's license is suspended or revoked during the policy period or (if a renewal) during the 90 days immediately preceding the last effective date of the policy.
-The effective date of the suspension or revocation must have started within the statutory time period.
 In some instances, insurers are misclassifying an expired license or no license as being revoked or suspended contrary to the statute.